 26 As the temperature of the object gets higher the energy of the electromagnetic radiation also increases, until it moves into the visible region.
 This is why very hot objects glow red - and then white as they get even hotter.
-27 In addition to vibrational transitions, we can also investigate transitions from one rotational energy level to anther which are associated with microwave radiation, leading to microwave spectroscopy.
+27 In addition to vibrational transitions, we can also investigate transitions from one rotational energy level to most other molecules) by IR spectroscopy.
+In addition, the more the charge distribution changes as the bond stretches, the greater the intensity of the peak.
+Therefore, as we will see, polar molecules tend to have stronger absorptions than non-polar molecules.